 Programme-specific admission requirements

-The academic assessment is based on the following criteria:
+The academic assessment bases on the following criteria:

 - Content of the previous degree(s)

 - Previous academic performance (grades)

 - Language proficiency

 - Relevant work experience or other relevant activity